 If you’re using another car, driving without the right insurance is illegal and you could face fines, driving penalty points and could even see the vehicle destroyed.
 This is something no one wants to happen but especially not at Christmas.

 To ensure you’re properly insured you could purchase an annual policy to use their vehicle or become a named driver on their policy.

 Both of these scenarios have big downsides.
 Purchasing annual cover when you only want one or two days of insurance can be a huge waste of money and becoming a named driver could a huge impact on the vehicle owner’s policy, especially if you were to have an accident.

 A temporary insurance policy, on the other hand, is flexible to suit your situation.
 You can get a policy from just one hour up to 28 days at a time so whatever your holiday plans you can get a temporary policy to fit your needs.

 Temporary cover will also protect the No Claims Discount of the vehicle owner while you’re behind the wheel.
 Unlike being a named driver on an existing policy, short term insurance is separate, standalone cover which has no impact on the existing cover.

 This could save the vehicle owner hundreds of pounds on their future premiums as they won’t lose their No Claims Bonus if you have to make a claim.

 Short term cover is the fast and flexible way to get temporary insurance for Christmas.
-Get a quote in minutes online at Tempcover.com and find out how much you could save with temporary cover.
+Get a quote in minutes online or on your phone at Tempcover.com and find out how much you could save with temporary cover.